-Notability is not temporary, but a long-standing ability of the subject to attract attention based on its own merit.
+Notability is not temporary but a long-standing ability of the subject to attract attention based on its own merit.
 Often businesses and people will inadvertently earn a Wikipedia article for a reason they don't want - such as a scandal.

-How do you qualify for a Wikipedia page?
+How do you qualify for a Wikipedia article?

 If you are notable, how do you prove it?

-The fact is, most truly notable companies do not have to write their own articles or pay someone to write them because editors have already done it.
-It is often said that if you do not already have a Wikipedia page, you are not notable enough to have one.
-While that's not true of every person or company that wants a page, it's true of most.
+Most truly notable companies do not have to write their articles or pay someone to write them because editors have already done it.
+But companies, brands, and people that are almost notable enough often do.

 Notability is the quality of being worthy of attention or notice.
 Notability is not the same as popularity.
 You could say that water is notable because it’s worthy of attention, but you would not call water “popular” or “famous.”

 Many obscure topics are considered notable as long as they meet the notability guidelines and are not excluded by What Wikipedia is not.